The Modern ETL Guide

-Benefits and Use Cases for ELT Tools
+Benefits and Use Cases of ELT Tools

-Quick access to raw data – ELT delivers high performance by eliminates the transformation of data prior to loading, moving raw data into the data warehouse much quicker.
+Quick access to raw data – ELT delivers high performance by eliminating the transformation of data prior to loading, moving raw data into the data warehouse much quicker.
 Additionally, having direct access to the raw data provides greater flexibility for analytics.

 Low cost and low maintenance – ELT tools are inherently cloud-based and target the cloud data warehouse.
 Most cloud data warehouses are enabled with pushdown optimization capabilities, thus ensuring optimal pricing with no maintenance costs and minimal operational costs.

-- Data Lake, Lakehouse and Delta Lake implementations
+- Data Lake, Lakehouse, and Delta Lake implementations

 - Large data volumes